JimLynchCodes/Jims-Angular-Star-Wars-Project/README.md

 `yarn run test:once` for single test.
 To view code coverage after running test, open `coverage/html/index.html` in your browser.

 For e2e tests, use `yarn run e2e`.
 To run unit test and e2e test at the same time, use `yarn run ci`.

+### Special Thanks

+Thanks to the talented and friendly dev team at [American Express](https://jobs.americanexpress.com/tech) for inspiring me to create this project.